spikeyamk/teplotna_komora/README.md

 ### Banned language features

 - `goto` keyword
+- Preprocessor macros, use `if constexpr` code blocks for conditional code generation and `const` variables for constants.
 - Function pointers use, C++ lambda expressions instead, unless some C API requires using them.
 - C-style raw pointers, use C++ references instead, unless some C API requires using them.
 - Comma-separated initialization for example: